GSA/fedramp-automation/documents/adr/0012-constraint-strategy.md

 By focusing on completeness checks first, the Team is able to publish more constraints in a shorter period of time, exposing pilot team participants to as many constraints as possible in as short a time as possible.
 Further, completeness checks represent an excellent effort/value ratio in terms of stakeholders being able to validate packages prior to submission.

+The trade-off for focusing on completeness checks first is that several checks that represent challenges for SSP authors may be more valuable, but are delayed due to having greater complexity.
+There is also a risk that our approach to simple tasks doesn't scale as well as the team expects.